dharmishthaajmera/video-search/readme.md

 Ask a question: what is nodejs?

 --- Result ---
-Video: video1.mp4
+<pre>Video: video1.mp4
 Timestamp: 0:00:21
 Answer Snippet:
-Node.js is a JavaScript runtime built on Chrome’s V8 engine...
+Node.js is a JavaScript runtime built on Chrome’s V8 engine...</pre>